briefy/briefy.github.io/_posts/2017-07-13-transform-origin.md

-About was the basic usage, and we have to notice that `transform-origin` can be animated, so we can take advantage of `transform-origin` to indicate the trend movement direction of an element.
+About was the basic usage, and we have to notice that `transform-origin` can be animated, so we can take advantage of `transform-origin` to indicate the trend of a movement direction of an element.

 example below:
 > if we use `scale(1,1)`, we can not see the movement.